Tapudp/YouTube-Clone-React/README.md

 ### 25 Video list items
   rendered all the video list with a fixed search given in index.js, and got the imageUrl from the YouTube api response as `video.snippet.thumbnails.url`

+### 26 Detail component and Template Strings
+  created the video detail component for particular video to play, also used the template string while creating URL and now will render it as we add it in index.js

+  remember the bootstrap class `embed-responsive-16by9` and the `iframe` that would let us create the video frame that we need